mit-dci/Smart-Property/README.md

 Your app should be ready on localhost:8080

 Remember to also run a geth node and change the rpcaddr accordingly in this case I ran my node on a vm with the hostname "dci-node-1.media.mit.edu".
-Remember to change the rpcaddr and rpcport in your wallet.js and main.js also if you want to use your own node.
+Also remember to change the rpcaddr and rpcport in your wallet.js and main.js if you want to use your own node.

 geth --testnet --rpcapi "eth,net,web3" --rpc --rpcport "8545" --rpcaddr "dci-node-1.media.mit.edu" --fast --rpccorsdomain "*"